ibm-cloud-docs/watsonxdata/lite_plan.md

 4. If you select **Explore a sample worksheet**, the **Query workspace** page opens and the **Sample worksheets** section is highlighted.

-5. Select the worksheet and click **Run on Prestoplus**.
+5. Select the worksheet and click **Run on `<engine>`**.
 The query is executed successfully and you can view the query result in the **Results** section..

     You can also explore more **Query workspace** related functionalities.
 See, [Running SQL queries](watsonxdata?topic=watsonxdata-run_sql).

+## Selecting storage and performing data ingestion
+{: #hp_04}
+{: step}

+Use the **Ingest data into watsonx.data** option to do data ingestion.
+Before performing data ingestion, you must associate a storage.
+If you use a trial account, a new IBM COS instance is automatically provisioned with default name and a new bucket is attached with standard name (wxd-inst id).
+If you use a paid account, you must provision a new IBM COS instance from [provisioning](https://cloud.ibm.com/watsonxdata) page.

 6. If you select **Ingest data into watsonx.data**, the **Data manager** page opens.